 Dry eye is a common medical condition affecting both eye health and quality of vision.
-Dryness occurs when there is an imbalance or lack of lubricating tears or protective lipid oils on the surface of the eye, also known as the tearfilm.
-Dryness can impact eye comfort and vision throughout the day with blurry vision, appearance of red eyes, irritation and pain, including discomfort and intolerance of contact lenses.
-Think you many have dry eyes?
+Dryness occurs when there is an imbalance or lack of lubricating tears or protective lipid oils on the surface of the eye, also known as the tear film.
+Dryness can impact eye comfort and vision throughout the day with blurry vision, the appearance of red eyes, irritation and pain, including discomfort and intolerance of contact lenses.
+Think you may have dry eyes?
 Take our quiz and contact us.

 The clinical science behind MGD as the primary cause of dry eye and its treatment is supported by over 25 years of scientific research.
 Gland blockages can be removed to restore proper gland function and reduce the progression of MGD, provided your gland structure is healthy.
 LipiFlow is the only FDA cleared treatment that properly heats the inside and outside of the eyelids while providing a gentle massaging action to properly remove gland blockages.
 Most patients receiving treatment notice improvement with symptoms over time but may need regular treatment every 1-2 years.
 The treatment is virtually painless and takes less than 12 minutes.

 At EyeHealth Northwest, our Opticians are committed to helping you get the best pair of glasses you have ever had.
 Opticians are Nationally Certified by the American Board of Opticianry and participate in ongoing continue education courses to deliver the best possible care with the most advanced technology and fashion.
 We can take stress out of the process, making it enjoyable for you and your family.

 With more than 60 years of experience in Portland, we are now driving the Portland look by designing and curating original frame collections based on our optical expertise - Bridge City Spex.
 We understand the importance of individuality, functionality, and quality.
 The Bridge City Spex Collections can be found exclusively at our eleven EyeHealth Northwest optical shops.